microsoft/PSRule/docs/commands/PSRule/en-US/Assert-PSRule.md

 - Markdown - Output is serialized as Markdown.
 - NUnit3 - Output is serialized as NUnit3 (XML).
 - Csv - Output is serialized as a comma separated values (CSV).
+- Sarif - Output is serialized as SARIF.

 The `Wide` format is not applicable to `Assert-PSRule`.